By Sophie Olson

 Recovery (for me) doesn’t mean that I’ll stop thinking about what happened to me.
 I think about it everyday.
 Some days it may be a fleeting thought, others it may be a tsunami of memories.
 I may dream about it too.

 Recovery (for me) won’t take away my flashbacks, night terrors, symptoms of PTSD- the most serious for me being a total inability to access medical care of any kind, because of the terror I feel during any kind of medical consultation.
 If only recovery meant I could go to the doctor, or dentist or even pharmacist without a trauma response tipping me into a terrifying dissociative state.
-I am clinically vulnerable to Covid as an indirect result of the abuse and even getting the much wanted vaccine is fraught with trauma.
+I was clinically vulnerable to Covid as an indirect result of the abuse and even getting the much wanted vaccine is fraught with trauma.
 I don’t want to be like this yet I am, therefore in this respect I am still partially submerged, but now with a buoyancy aid.
 Will I be able to conquer this aspect of trauma?
 Who knows, maybe in time.
 But if not, I refuse to see it as a failure.
 I refuse to see it as mental illness.
 It is a trauma response.

 Recovery (for me), means that I no longer live with shame, suicidal ideation or rely on adverse coping mechanisms to get through the day.